-Porous c.p.Ti (Fig. 7a) and porous Ti64 obtained by the BEPM method (Figs. 7b-d) are characterized by the sufficient plastic deformation mode and do not collapse brittlely until the very end of the crushing.
-In contrast, porous Ti64 samples obtained by the PA method began to crack brittlely approximately halfway through the compression process and were almost entirely destroyed by the end of the dynamic compression (Figs. 7e-g).
-Analysis of these video records, especially taking into account presented in Figs. 6a and b data, allows to conclude that BEPM porous Ti64 samples are relatively ductile, similar to pure Ti ones, while PA porous Ti64 samples have somewhat brittle behavior.
+Porous c.p.
+Ti (Fig. 7a) and porous Ti64 obtained by the BEPM method (Figs. 7b-d) are characterized by the sufficient plastic deformation mode and do not collapse brittlely until the very end of the crushing.
+In contrast, porous Ti64 samples obtained by the PA method began to crack brittlely approximately halfway through the compression process and were almost completely destroyed by the end of the dynamic compression (Figs. 7eg).
+Analysis of these video records, especially considering presented in Figs. 6a and 6b data allows us to conclude that BEPM porous Ti64 samples are relatively ductile, similar to pure Ti ones, while PA porous Ti64 samples have somewhat brittle behaviour.
 Under dynamic crash conditions, crack initiations observed in the video frames do not manifest themselves as characteristic points on the stress-strain curves (Fig. 6b).
 But the stress "jumps" observed on the stress-strain curves under quasi-static compression (marked with the corresponding red and green arrows in Fig. 5b) are most likely caused by such brittle cracking of the samples.